Editorial Guidelines & Style Sheet

 TITLES

-Movie titles, book titles, television programs, and episode titles should be in italics.
+Movie titles, book titles, television programs, and episode titles should be in quotes.

 Exhibits and programs should be in title case: